 KodakOne uses the idea of a blockchain — protecting data through a large network of computers — and applies the concept to managing photo rights.
 The company calls it an “encrypted digital ledger of rights ownership for photographers.”
-Photographers can add new as well as archive images to the system.
-Because of the blockchain structure, the data is stored on a large network of computers that both helps create a public ledger, adds a layer of protection and prevents data loss.
+Photographers can add new images as well as archive images to the system.
+Because of the blockchain structure, the data is stored on a large network of computers that helps create a public ledger, adds a layer of protection, and prevents data loss.

 While the blockchain keeps the record of photographs, crawler bots will search the web for those photos, Kodak said.
 Licensed images will be linked to an IP address, so bots won’t incorrectly flag purchased images.
 If that crawler detects an image that wasn’t properly licensed, Kodak says the platform assists photographers in getting those sites to license the image.